callmeexin/langmanus4BIA/README.md

 ## Acknowledgments

-Special thanks to all the open source projects and contributors that make LangManus possible.
+Special thanks to all the open source projects and contributors that make BiaGhosterCoder possible.
 We stand on the shoulders of giants.

 In particular, we want to express our deep appreciation for:
 - [LangChain](https://github.com/langchain-ai/langchain) for their exceptional framework that powers our LLM interactions and chains
 - [LangGraph](https://github.com/langchain-ai/langgraph) for enabling our sophisticated multi-agent orchestration
 - [Browser-use](https://pypi.org/project/browser-use/) for control browser

-These amazing projects form the foundation of LangManus and demonstrate the power of open source collaboration.
+These amazing projects form the foundation of BiaGhosterCoder and demonstrate the power of open source collaboration.